bravetechnologycoop/BraveButtons/README.md

 1. plug the RPi into a router that you have admin access to and determine its IP address

-1. ssh into the raspberry pi and clone this repository.
+1. ssh into the raspberry pi

+1. install git: `sudo apt install git`

+1. clone this repository.

 # How to set up the pairing tool